pawanit17/learning-maven/README.md

 * deploy: done in an integration or release environment, copies the final package to the remote repository for sharing with other developers and projects.
 * site: generates site documentation for this project

+## Running the phases
+You can run the phase by doing
+`mvn verify` or `mvn clean deploy`.
+This runs all the phases till that phase including that phase.

 When a single phase is executed, it executes all the phases above it as well.
 For example, running test would also run **validate** and **compile** as well.
 Read More here: http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Built-in_Lifecycle_Bindings

 Ex: